webda2l/symfony-docs/scheduler.rst

 .. tip::

-    Depending on your deployment scenario, instead of manually executing this Messenger worker process, you might want to run it with cron, supervisor or systemd, and ensure workers are running at all times.
-Check out the `Deploying to Production`_ section of the Messenger component documentation.
+    Depending on your deployment scenario, you may prefer automating the execution of the Messenger worker process using tools like cron, Supervisor, or systemd.
+    This ensures workers are running continuously.
+For more details, refer to the `Deploying to Production`_ section of the Messenger component documentation.

 Creating a Consumer Programmatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~